Danail57/C-Universiy_Courses/README.md

 ## Meaning of the folders named weeks, e.g. Week_1; Week_2.....
 Each week represents the exercises and lessons covered in the university.
+All exercises are brought together in the folder called Basics.